 About

 My name is Thomas Weitzel.
-When people have trouble pronouncing my last name, I suggest to try White Cell.
-If you want to call me by my nickname, that’s fine, too.
+When people have trouble pronouncing my last name, I suggest trying White Cell.
+If you want to call me by my nickname, that's fine, too.
 It is Thomy, pronounced like Tommy.

 What's the topic?